 They should be chosen based on which terrain you plan to tackle.
 Boots are probably one of the most important gear items and you should not try to buy the cheap ones.
 There are three types of boots: single, double and super gaiter ones.

 The single boots are meant for climbing hard rock and ice because they are lightweight and do not have separate inner and outer linings.
+See our tips on how to select the best mountaineering boots to give you maximum comfort on the go.

 The double boots have the inner and outer linings thus they are heavy, warm and used in cold areas.
 The super gaiter boots are a hybrid of the previous two types.
 They are waterproof, provide extra warmth but are also lightweight.
 This makes them a great choice for extreme weather.